Gustavian era: Gustav III

 Adolf Frederick of Sweden died on 12 February 1771.
-The elections afterward resulted in a partial victory for the Caps party, especially among the lower orders; but in the estate of the peasantry the Caps majority was merely nominal, while the mass of the nobility was dead against them.
-Nothing could be done, however, till the return of the new king, Gustav III, from Paris.
+The elections afterward resulted in a partial victory for the Caps party, especially among the lower orders; but in the estate of the peasantry the Caps majority was merely nominal, while the mass of the nobility was opposed to the party.
+However, no action could be taken until the new king, Gustav III, returned from Paris, where he had been on a visit when his father died.

 Coronation oath

 The new coronation oath contained three revolutionary clauses: